Ashley S. Hammond

 Extant Primate Anatomy

-I have dissected hip and gluteal regions for all of the great apes (except mountain gorillas), and have contributed soft tissue descriptions to an atlas on bonobos and several forthcoming publications.
+I have dissected hip and gluteal regions for all of the great apes (except mountain gorillas), and have several on-going projects characterizing primate soft tissues.

 Picture